filipernobrega/filipernobrega.github.io/docs/_posts/2021-05-31-welcome-to-jekyll copy.markdown

 ---
 layout: post
-title: Bem-vindo ao Jekyll!
 comments: false
-read_time: "Leitura de"
+read_time: "Read time of"
+title:  "Welcome to Jekyll!"
 date:   2021-05-31 18:39:36 -0300
-document_id: 2021-05-31-welcome-to-jekyll
-category: "jekyll"
+category: "short-history"
 author: Fábio R. Nóbrega
-tags: "welcome"
+tags: 'Short-Stories'
-description: "Minha Descrição em pt br."
+description: "You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated."
 ---
-Você achara esse post no diretório `_posts`.
-Vá em frente e edite ele como quiser e de um re-build para ver suas mudanças.
+You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: